Gawsan/Gawsan/README.md

 <hr>
 <h4 >
-I’m a 2nd-year student pursuing a Bachelors’s in Computer science studies with a specialization of Software Engineering, from SLIIT Srilanka.
+I’m a final year undergraduate pursuing a Bachelors’s in Computer science studies with a specialization of Software Engineering, from SLIIT Srilanka.
 I am a software enthusiast, web developer,App developer and Backend developer.
 </h4>
 <hr>